Saturday, September 23, 2023

 There is the issue of men themselves needing to act more responsibly.
 They should know how to act in a way more proper than that resembling a brute.
 Many men need to learn self-control, which is also financially advantageous.

-Why should abortion be an issue of personal choice but not the reception of vaccines?
-How does that scenario not undermine the idea of us being "fully adult humans" who are "responsible for our own choices?"
+Why should abortion be an issue of personal choice, but not also the reception of vaccines?
+How do vaccine mandates not undermine the idea of us being "fully adult humans" who are "responsible for our own choices?"

-If abortion were made illegal, would it really be the end of the world for women?
 What is so special about being able to surgically remove a baby from the womb of a woman?
-Would women truly be happier in general if they remained childless for their whole lives?
+Would women in general truly be happier if they remained childless for their whole lives?

 Women are not being rebellious or sinful if they want a job career.
-That is not inherently wrong.
-However, there needs to be enough reproduction of people or a civilization will implode.
+That is not a bad thing at all.
+However, there needs to be enough reproduction of people or a civilization will implode due to the inevitable processes of aging and death.

 Wednesday, March 15, 2023